yparikh/Productivity-Homepage/README.md

  * Run the backend server using `python manage.py runserver`
  * In the Frontend Folder, run the React app with `npm start`

+- Make sure all necessary project libraries are installed

 ## Overview & Features

 The webpage app lets you: